Clearance application forms

 - Apply using the online portal to clear native vegetation under the Act.
 Should you have any issues in submitting your application via the online portal, please contact the Native Vegetation Branch at email@example.com.

 - Be aware there is an application fee of $676 associated with clearance under the Act.
 The application fee does reduce to $165.75 per individual tree up to a maximum of four trees. i.e. the application fee for 2 trees is $331.50.
 However, the fee will be calculated during the online portal application.

 Consider other Acts

-Approval to remove vegetation does not give you consent under other Acts, such as the Development Act 1993.
+Approval to remove vegetation does not give you consent under other Acts, such as the Planning, Development and Infrastructure Act 2016.

-Also, the NVC encourages you to also consider if activities could impact sites of indigenous significance.
-Please refer to the Department of State Development's Aboriginal Affairs and Reconciliation for further information.
+The NVC encourages you to consider if your activities could impact sites of indigenous significance.
+Please refer to the Department of the Premier and Cabinet's Aboriginal Affairs and Reconciliation for further information.

-For further assistance with your clearance application and native vegetation management plans, including ones that have been submitted and are awaiting approval, contact the departments Native Vegetation Branch on (+61 8) 8303 9777 or email@example.com.
+For further assistance with your clearance application and native vegetation management plans, including ones that have been submitted and are awaiting approval, contact the Native Vegetation Branch via email at firstname.lastname@example.org or submit an online enquiry.